 Well – I’d blown that one before I’d even started.

 Your Domain Name is the name of your website.
-If you think of websites you’ve probably visited, you’ll see how the name of their website tells you who they are, or describes what they do.
+If you think of websites you’ve probably visited, you’ll see how the name of the website describes what they do or who they are.

 GoDaddy is a popular site for finding the right Domain Name.

 As soon as I signed the contract to buy a unit in a Retirement Village (even though I wasn’t retired at the time), I bought the domain name ‘MountainView-Living.com’.
-I had no idea what I would do with it, but figured I could write a blog about what it was like to live there – once I finally retired and moved in.
+I had no idea what I would do with it, but figured I could write a blog about what it was like to live there.

 Out of the four websites I’ve built, that’s the one domain name I got right.
 It at least features the name of the village I live in, so you’d expect the blog to have something to do with the place.

 My son helped me with the hosting.
 He had the option of including the hosting of my site alongside sites that he had built.
 GoDaddy has a package plan where you can host multiple sites under the one plan – and that’s what my son had.